APKLab/APKLab/README.md

 - Decode all the resources from android app
 - Disassemble android app to dalvik bytecode aka smali
-- Decompile android app to Java (Coming soon!)
+- Decompile android app to Java source
 - Analyze & Hack effectively with feature rich VS Code
 - Build an APK from smali and resources
 - Sign the APK seamlessly during build